Gencko94/royal-pharmacies/README.md

 - [x] Add a Review system.

+- [ ] Add a Review system for Mobile.

 - [x] Append buy options to cart.

 - [x] Add Error Boundaries and handlers.

 - [x] Make buttons bigger || or make classes for buttons.

-- [ ] Add forgot password support .
+- [x] Add forgot password support .

 - [x] Add routes to account page and try to animate them.